dfelinto/blender-manual/manual/data_system/linked_libraries.rst

    To reposition the object to your cursor when it loads, enable this button.

-.. admonition:: Finding What was Loaded
+.. tip:: Finding What was Loaded
-   :class: nicetip

    If the loaded object is not visible, consider using :guilabel:`At Cursor` or :guilabel:`AutoSel`.
    If you use :guilabel:`AutoSel`, remember there are Snap tools to put your cursor on the object